andrewhoeppner/final_project/README.md

 ## First Segment
 * The topic we chose to analyze is how the rise in sea levels have been affected by temperature changes across the globe dating back to 1993.

 * The reason for selecting this topic is because it is relevant today, important for the future, and because we love our planet.
-The reason we chose this topic because global warming is rising every year, and it's affecting  the temperature and sea level  across the world wide.
-With our research we want to predict if the seal level and temperature continues to rise every year then how our planet will look in the future like next 20 years.
+Also, global warming is rising every year, and it's affecting  the temperature and sea level  across the world wide.
+With our research we want to predict if the sea level and temperature continues to rise every year then how our planet will look in the next 20 years.

 * The data we are pulling comes from kaggle.com.